-Notification should be done by telephone and should include the case name and other identifiers, so members can gather relevant case information from their disciplines for discussion at the meeting.
+Notification should include the case name and other identifiers, so members can gather relevant case information from their disciplines for discussion at the meeting.
 De-identified meeting follow-ups can be done by email.
 When appropriate, STAT may be notified of the scheduled review.